 5 Highers at AAAAB including Maths at A and Chemistry and Physics plus English at National 5.
 Higher English preferred.

-4 Highers at AAAB including Maths, Chemistry and Physics plus English at National 5.
+4 or 5 Highers at AABB or ABBBB including Maths, Chemistry and Physics plus English at National 5.
 Higher English preferred.

 Faculty of Engineering